TyPaporotnyk/honeybook-scraper/README.md

 # HoneyBook scraper

-HoneyBook scraper collects all users information from notifications, adds up users data to database and prints a result to telegram chats
+HoneyBook scraper collects all users information from notifications, adds up users data to the database and prints a result to telegram chats

 ## Requirements
 * Python 3.10